Customer Rate Cards

 Prerequisites:

-• Enable Optimal Route (ETA) Module
+• Enable the Optimal Route (ETA) Module

-• Navigate to: Configuration > Operational Task > Global Setup > Add-on Modules
+• Navigate to Configuration > Operational Task > Global Setup > Add-on Modules

 Setup:

-InfoTo enable the optimal route module, go to Configuration > Operational Task > Global Setup, scroll down and go to Add-on Modules section and enable the Optimal Route Module with the help of toggle button.
+1. Ensure the Optimal Route Module is enabled.
+To enable it, go to Configuration > Operational Task > Global Setup, scroll down to the Add-on Modules section, and enable the Optimal Route Module with the toggle button.

 2. Enter Distance Rates and/or Time Rates in Step 4